huhulaoxian/VideoAesthetics/Handcraft/README.md

 - **Dynamics** <br>
 f51_f56 : Studies suggest that lines induce emotional effects.
 Horizontal lines are always associated with a static horizon and communicate calmmess, peacefulness and relaxation, vertical lines are clear and direct and communicate dignity and eternality, slant lines, on the othe hand, are unstable and communicate dynamism.

+- **Level of Details** <br>
+f57 : images with much detail generally produce a different psychological effect than minimalist compositions.

 ## Reference